Observation of Fermi arcs and Weyl nodes in a non-centrosymmetric magnetic Weyl semimetal

-M.N. is supported by the Air Force Office of Scientific Research under Award No. FA9550-17-1-0415, the Air Force Office of Scientific Research MURI (Grant No. FA9550-20-1-0322), and the National Science Foundation (NSF) CAREER award DMR-1847962.
+\textbf{ACKNOWLEDGMENTS}\\ M.N. acknowledges the support from the Air Force Office of Scientific Research under Award No. FA9550-17-1-0415, the Air Force Office of Scientific Research MURI (Grant No. FA9550-20-1-0322), and the National Science Foundation (NSF) CAREER award DMR-1847962.
 The work at Northeastern University was supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0322, and it benefited from the computational resources of Northeastern University's Advanced Scientific Computation Center (ASCC) and the Discovery Cluster.
+The work at Westlake University was supported by the National Natural Science Foundation of China (Grant No. 11874053) and Zhejiang Provincial Natural Science Foundation of China (LZ19A040001).
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA2386-21-1-4059.
 S.Y.X. is supported by NSF Career under award No. DMR-2143177.
-We thank D. Lu and M. Hashimoto for beamline assistance.
+We thank D. Lu, M. Hashimoto, D. Hong and Z. H. Chen for beamline assistance.
 Use of the Stanford Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.
 We thank Jessica L. McChesney for beamline assistance.
 This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility at Argonne National Laboratory and is based on research supported by the U.S. DOE Office of Science-Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.\\